 Burned-In Subtitles

-When to use burned-in: Social media videos where you can't upload separate caption files.
-When to use SRT/VTT: YouTube, Vimeo, websites where viewers can toggle captions on/off.
+When to burn in: social videos where you can't upload a separate caption file.
+When to use SRT/VTT: YouTube, Vimeo, sites where viewers can toggle captions.

 FAQs